 Manufacturers include all of those attachments because they can make a big difference in how well you can clean a room.
 Keep the accessories at hand when vacuuming a room and learn how to properly use them.

 - Powerhead: Containing a beater bar, the powerhead attaches to a vacuum hose and is more narrow than the regular vacuum head.
 It is ideal for cleaning carpeted stairs and upholstery.
+The powerhead's rotating bristles can snag some upholstery fabrics, which is why there is a separate attachment specifically for use on upholstery.

 Start With a Clean Vacuum